 I would only serve gyoza to guests when you have a few people to serve.
 I wouldn’t make these for a crowd.
 Its only easy if you can steam a whole bunch at once and serve.
 You wouldn’t want to be making a few batches or you will be sitting in the kitchen steaming while your guests are eating or the first batch is getting cold.

-I have to say a little something about this dipping sauce.
-I am not actually a fan of the Gyoza dipping sauce that you get in restaurants.
+I have to say a little something about this gyoza sauce.
+I am not actually a fan of the gyoza sauce that you get in restaurants.
 To me it just tastes like soy sauce.
 Not very exciting.
 This one is much different and has green onions, garlic, ginger, sesame oil, and a touch of heat.
 Its so aromatic and flavorful.
 Now I can’t eat Gyoza without it.
 Its just not even worth it.
 Im telling you…

 Did you know there is such a thing as a dumpling press?!
 I didn’t.
 Until now… Can you imagine how quick it would be to make a million gyoza with this little dumpling press: